Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 His bit about Spanish Fly went from kind of gross to extremely disturbing.

 Yeah, where he talks about the dream of Spanish Fly.
-Like, “wouldn’t it be great if it works?”
-That doesn’t mean I couldn’t get in a certain headspace and listen to the “Chicken Heart” and laugh.
+Like, “Wouldn’t it be great if it works?”
+That doesn’t mean I couldn’t get in a certain headspace and listen to the “Chicken Heart” [routine] and laugh.
 I probably can.
 But it’s very, very difficult, and I don’t want to.
 It’s tragic.
 It’s tragic that somebody that inspired so many people was so sick.
 It soils everything he’s done.
 But what he did for comedy happened.
 He did knock down all those walls.
 He did inspire people.
 But you could also realize it’s 2017 and pick a new person to be inspired by.

 What’s a criticism you’ve read of your work that was useful?
 Has there been one?

 No, because I already think about all of the problems with my movies.
 I used to read every piece of criticism about my stuff, but it became too hard to know what to listen to and what not to listen to.
-I think I have a good understanding of how people experience movies, and sometimes the truth is that I’m in a real please-the-crowd-mode and sometimes I’m not.
+I think I have a good understanding of how people experience movies, and sometimes the truth is that I’m in a real please-the-crowd mode and sometimes I’m not.

-I would say you’re mostly not in please-the-crowd-mode in the cutting room.
+I would say you’re mostly not in please-the-crowd mode in the cutting room.

 I’ll tell you something: When we were making Funny People, I was sitting in the editing bay reading all of these interviews with John Cassavetes.
 He was always talking about how he didn’t want you to just love the movie on the day you saw it, he wanted it to be stuck in your craw ten years from now.
 His movies almost make a point of leaving you not feeling good.
 Sometimes I want to do the same thing, and it’s very hard to do anything like that in the modern movie system.
 Like I said before, I like to watch people evolve and learn things, but I also want to talk about how hard it is to learn things.